chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 The results can then be read off as x = 2, y = 3 and z = -1.

 So how do we implement this in code?
-Well there's always the pseudo-code on the Wikipedia article if you're feeling adventurous, I opted for an existing matrix libraries to do it for me [Sylvester](http://sylvester.jcoglan.com/).
+Well there's always the pseudo-code on the Wikipedia article if you're feeling adventurous, but I opted for an existing matrix library called [Sylvester](http://sylvester.jcoglan.com/).
 I checked out the API docs and found the [toRightTriangular method](http://sylvester.jcoglan.com/api/matrix.html#torighttriangular).
 Adapting the code given there to match the example above -

 ```
   var equations = $M([